scipy/scipy.org/www/scipylib/building/windows.rst

 While you're waiting on OpenBLAS to finish building, go ahead and install `build tools`_ from Microsoft, since these take a while to install and you'll need them later.

-After you've built OpenBLAS, there should be an `openblas.a` file somewhere on your system.
+After you've built OpenBLAS, there should be an :code:`openblas.a` file somewhere on your system.
-If `OPENBLAS_ROOT` was set to `C:\\opt`, then you might see a line like this in the MSYS2
+If :code:`OPENBLAS_ROOT` was set to :code:`C:\\opt`, then you might see a line like this in the MSYS2
 terminal:

 .. code:: shell